kataw/kataw/test/__snapshot__/parser/statements/block/gen/unclosed_parens/function_x002a_awaitx0028yield_xx0029_x007b.md

 ✖ Unexpected token. - start: 28, end: 30
 ✖ Expected a ')' to match the '(' token here - start: 28, end: 30
 ✖ The parser expected to find a '}' to match the '{' token here - start: 32, end: 32
-✖ The parser expected to find a '}' to match the '{' token here - start: 32, end: 32

 ```